al-caughey/Google-Meet-Attendance/README.md

 As participants join the meeting, the extension will automatically update the list - prepending a checkmark to names already in the list and appending names of '*uninvited*' participants at the bottom.

 The contents of the `Class List` field is saved to a LocalStorage variable so it is remembered if you reload the page and (in theory) should be saved if you close Chrome and then later return.
-I say in theory because my school board automatically flushes my LocalStorage variables when I shutdown the browser.
+I say in theory because my school board automatically flushes my LocalStorage variables when I shutdown the browser (so I cannot actually test this feature).

-There are a few `buttons` above the list of names:
+There are a few buttons above the `Class List` field:
 * Click [-] to clear all checks from the list of names (i.e., revert to just the list of names)
 * Click [x] to erase all of the names in the field
 * Click [x] to manually check the attendance (but in reality, this should not be necesary because the extention should be doing  this automatically)